-51 For example, women's rights are less advanced in lower-income countries (Doepke et al., 2012; Tertilt et al., 2022), child marriage and bride price payments are common (Corno et al., 2020; Ashraf et al., 2020a), and in some places, polygyny continues to be prevalent (Tertilt, 2005).
+51For example, women's rights are less advanced in lower-income countries (Doepke, Tertilt, and Voena 2012), child marriage and bride price payments are common (Corno, Hildebrandt, and Voena 2020; Ashraf et al. 2020), and in some places, polygyny continues to be prevalent (Tertilt 2005).